pac4j/pac4j/documentation/docs/authenticators/ldap.md

 - either each attribute is explicitly mapped in a specific LDAP attribute and all these attributes are defined as a list of names separated by commas via the `setAttributes` method (it's the legacy mode existing since version 1.9)
 - or the whole user profile is serialized and saved in the `serializedprofile` LDAP attribute.

+<div class="warning"><i class="fa fa-exclamation-triangle fa-2x" aria-hidden="true"></i> Starting with v3.9.0 in the 3.x stream, v4.2.0 in the 4.x stream and v5.0, the <code>serializedprofile</code> is written in JSON instead of using the Java serialization.</div>